kurron/aws-study-group-labs/README.md

 1. `View/edit rules`, hit the `+` to add a new rule
 1. `Path` should be set to `TLO` and `Forward to` to your TLO instances
 1. `Save`
-1. Test the ELB via `curl --follow ALB-Experiment-763587424.us-west-2.elb.amazonaws.com/tlo`
+1. Test the ELB via `curl --follow --silent ALB-Experiment-763587424.us-west-2.elb.amazonaws.com/tlo`
 1. create mapping to /mold-e
 1. separate watcher scripts
 1. turn off an AZ